-Author: Huw James is a North Somerset Council and an advocate for young people within the district, you can get involved in the Local Plan Consultation here: www.n-somerset.gov.uk/newlocalplan (Stage One Ends September 2nd)
+Author: Huw James is a North Somerset Councillor and a young person's champion within the district, you can get involved in the Local Plan Consultation here: www.n-somerset.gov.uk/newlocalplan (Stage Two Ends December 14th)

 North Somerset Council are working on creating a new Local Plan.
 A policy document that provides people across North Somerset the opportunity to tackle the issues that affect us daily.
 The Local Plan will shape how North Somerset grows between 2023 and 2038.
 It’s a document that decides the future of North Somerset.
 The first stage of Local Plan consultation focuses on the challenges we believe we face in North Somerset and the issues the plan needs to address.
 You can read the full Challenges consultation document here.

 This year, the Government announced that they intend to place even greater importance on the Local Plan, effectively turning Local Plans into the primary route for community engagement with planning policies and development.
 This is regrettable but shows how important it is that communities actually engage with the policy process.

 For the local plan to work, it needs to tackle the issues and problems faced across communities – my main priority is for local plans to address young people’s concerns, such as housing, employment, the Climate Emergency, and Environment, as informed by young people.

 Homeownership is becoming out of reach for most young people in the West of England, while rents are spiralling out of control.
 Housing is unaffordable, with house prices costing ten times an annual salary in Bristol and South Gloucestershire, and eleven times a yearly salary in North Somerset and Bath and North East Somerset.